jvns/pandas-cookbook/README.md

 Send me email!
 ==============

-Here's how this works: I just started writing this recently.
-If you find this useful, but kind of incomplete and want it to be better, send me email with words in it about what you do not like or would like to see.
+Here's how this works: This is a prototype, and I haven't decided if it would be useful to continue with it yet.
+If you find it useful, send me email!
+If there's something you'd like to see, send me email!
-I will reply to your email!

-If you have interesting openly-available data, and a question you want answered with it, and want to know if pandas could help you, you can send it to me!
-It could be like a fun advice column for pandas problems.
-Who knows.
-I don't know.
-Let me know!

 TODO